jdum/odfdo/doc_src/src/recipes.md

 ### Basic presentation hello world

-Write a basic "Hello World" in the middle of the first page of a presentaion.
+Write a basic "Hello World" in the middle of the first page of a presentation.

 ??? code "recipes/basic_presentation_hello_world.py"